lstipakov/lstipakov-ruuvi.github.io/src/content/guide/how-to-build-a-product/intro.md

 # How to create a product of your own?

-Our primary goal at Ruuvi is to have fun by designing open sourced products you can tinker with.
+Our primary goal at Ruuvi is to have fun by designing cool open sourced products.

 In addition to hobbyists, also product creators (engineers and entrepreneurs) can use Ruuvi products to prototype their ideas and products.
-If Ruuvi products aren't exactly what you're looking for, they can be customized to meet your requirements.
+If Ruuvi products aren't exactly what you're looking for, they can be easily customized to meet your requirements.

-### Great, but what if we need help?
+### Great, but what if we need help or we cannot use the Creative COmmons license?

 Building a hardware product is a complicated process and requires knowlegde on many areas.
 To design and produce a circuit board, you need to complete these steps: